mighty-gerbils/gerbil/doc/reference/std/actor.md

 (load-ensemble-config-file path)
 ```

-Loads an ensemble configuration from a file
+Loads an ensemble configuration from a file.

 #### load-ensemble-config
 ```
 (load-ensemble-config (base (gerbil-path)))
 ```

-Loads the ensemble configuration.
+Loads the ensemble configuration from the file system.

 #### empty-ensemble-config
 ```